return42/sphkerneldoc/doc/linux_src_doc/include/drm/drm_mipi_dsi_h.rst

 transmitted for write packets or the number of bytes received for read packets.

-Note that typically DSI packet transmission is atomic, so the .:c:func:`transfer` function will seldomly return anything other than the number of bytes contained in the transmit buffer on success.
+Note that typically DSI packet transmission is atomic, so the .\ :c:func:`transfer`\ function will seldomly return anything other than the number of bytes contained in the transmit buffer on success.

 .. _`mipi_dsi_host`:

 struct mipi_dsi_host
 ====================

-.. c:type:: mipi_dsi_host
+.. c:type:: struct mipi_dsi_host

     DSI host device

 .. _`mipi_dsi_host.definition`: